JohnMai1994/CRM-components/README.md

 ### How to Use
-1. Open project directory
+1. Open project directory terminal
-2. npm install
+2. `npm install`
-3. npm run storybook
+3. `npm run start`

 ### Finished